danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## Infrastructure

 What is the infrastructure used to host a completely virtual meeting?
-Are current systems such as Meetecho sufficient?
+Are current systems (ex.
+Meetecho, Jabber chat rooms, audio streams) sufficient?
 Would new infrastructure need to be established?

 What kind of bandwidth would need to be available?

 ## Capabilities

 Do virtual attendees have video connections? voice? chat?

+## Authentication

+Today anyone can connect to the remote participation aspects of an IETF meeting.
+No authentication is required to join a jabber chat room, listen to an audio stream or connect to a Meetecho session.
+Would that need to change?
+Would "registration" give you a login to whatever system was used for the meeting?
+Would you not be able to participate without those login credentials?

+## Audio

+How do we address issues of lag, stutter, echo and other artifacts of current audio conferencing systems?

+Is there a "minimum voice quality" level that is acceptable?
+(George Michaelson has suggested the telco QDU concept is something to consider.)

 ## Network Operation Center (NOC)